You’ve thought about jumping.

 “You mean patronize.
 Do you think I’m patronizing you?”

-You sit at the kitchen table and look out the window, thinking about jumping out.
+You go and sit at the kitchen table and look out the window.
+Think about jumping out.
 Nilda throws words at you while cooking spaghetti because it’s the only food left.

 “Stroke,” yells Nilda.